 Spend the day in Moran State Park.

 Enjoy a delicious breakfast at Otters Pond.
-After breakfast you will be shuttled to the top of Mt Constitution.
-With a packed lunch in hand it is your choice how far you like to hike down and around.
+After breakfast you will be shuttled from Rosario Mansion to the top of Mt Constitution, with a packed lunch in hand.
+It is your choice how far you’d like to hike down and around.
 There are over fifty miles of groomed trails built by the CCC in the 1940s with a stone tower at the peak, offering world renowned views of the Salish Sea, Mount Baker, San Juan Islands and a 180° view of Canada.
-If we’re lucky with a clear day, we’ll have peak at Mount Rainer and the Olympic Mountain range.
-Or jump back in the van to spend the day relaxing at Otters Pond, Whatever you choose for the afternoon you can look forward to a warm dinner catered along side Cascade Lake.
+If we’re lucky with a clear day, we’ll have a peek at Mount Rainer and the Olympic Mountain range.
+Or jump back in the van to spend the day relaxing at Otters Pond.
+Whatever you choose for the afternoon you can look forward to a warm dinner catered along side Cascade Lake.

 Day Six